speedment/speedment-doc/pages/join.md

 Left Join and Right Join creates Tuples with entities that are `null` for elements that are not part of the inner set.

 Below is a picture of the different set of Tuples a join can produce.
 The yellow circle marked with A is the "left" table and the blue circle marked with B is the "right" table.
-The middle set marked 2 represents Tuple(A entity, B entity) of entities where the join-condition matches.
+The middle set marked 2 (where the circles overlaps) represents Tuple(A entity, B entity) of entities where the join-condition matches.
 The set marked 1 represents Tuples(A entity, null) of A entities where the join-condition have no match in B. Finally, set marked 3 represents Tuples(null, B entity) of B entities where the join-condition have no match in A.

 {% include image.html file="JoinTypes.png" alt="Join Types" caption="The different join areas" %}